thehyve/puppet-fractalis/README.md

 ### Puppet modules
 The module depends on the `stdlib`, `archive`, `rabbitmq`, `python`, and `r` modules.
+For installing on Ubuntu, also the `apt` module is required.

 The most convenient way is to run `puppet module install` as `root`:
 ```bash